jpkrohling/nuvinha/README.md

 on the node's properties on chef, under the property `mariadb/root_password`.
 You can get ownCloud's DB password on the property `owncloud/database/password`.
 - You should now be ready :-) Enjoy!
+- If you want ownCloud, add this role to the node on the Chef server web interface and run `sudo chef-client --once`